gruntwork-io/docs/docs/guides/build-it-yourself/achieve-compliance/deployment-walkthrough/manual-steps.md

 `__current__` (i.e., `--account "__current__"`).

-**Important**: Never use the `AdministratorAccess` AWS managed policy with any users, groups, or roles.
-It gives full access to all resources.
-Instead, to give access to administrators, use a policy that allows full IAM privileges (e.g. `iam:*`) on all resources.
-Our Landing Zone solution created a `iam-admin` group in the Security account.
+**Important**: The CIS AWS Benchmark recommends that policies with full `*:*` administrative privileges are not attached. `AdministratorAccess` is an AWS managed policy that gives full administrative privileges, but you should avoid using it with any users, groups, or roles.
+Instead, to give access to administrators, you should use the `iam-admin` policy that lives in the Security account.
+The `iam-admin` policy allows full IAM privileges (e.g. `iam:*`) on all resources.
 [More information about the existing groups in the `iam-groups` module.](https://github.com/gruntwork-io/terraform-aws-security/tree/main/modules/iam-groups)

 The steps below should be performed on each deployed account.